Today’s Wonder of the Day was inspired by Drusilla from , . Drusilla Wonders, “does salt water freeze” Thanks for WONDERing with us, Drusilla!

 Isn't ice WONDERful?
 On a hot day, nothing goes down quite as well as lemonade poured over a glass full of ice cubes.
 In fact, ice makes so many things better.
 For example, we love to use ice to make homemade ice cream!

-When Old Man Winter comes calling, falling temperatures can turn creeks, lakes, ponds, and even rivers into frozen roads you can skate on.
+When Old Man Winter comes calling, falling temperatures can turn creeks, lakes, ponds, and even rivers into frozen rinks you can skate on.
 But what about the ocean?
 If you've ever been to the ocean in the winter, you've probably noticed that it doesn't freeze like a small pond might.

 So does the ocean ever freeze?
 If you've seen pictures of the North Pole or the South Pole, you know that there are polar ice caps in those places.
 If the ocean freezes in those areas, why doesn't the rest of the ocean freeze during the winter?